SabianF/SabianF/README.md

-# Hey 👋😀 I'm Sabian (SAY-be-in)「セイビエン」(세비앤)
+# Hey 👋😀 I'm Sabian (SAY-be-in)
+こんにちは！セイビエンです。
+안녕하세요! 세비앤 입니다.

-Founder of [Ugeddit](https://ugeddit.com/), chat communities helping people be heard, and feel connected
+I'm the founder of [Ugeddit](https://ugeddit.com/), chat communities helping people be heard, and feel connected

 <details>

   <summary>About me</summary>

   I grew up with a hard-working mom who did a lot for my sake.
-This made me very complacent in the past, but gave me a lot of freedom to learn and do what I wanted, from gaming, to tech, cyber, sciences, psychology, and more
+This made me very complacent in the past, but also gave me a lot of freedom to learn and do what I wanted, from gaming, to tech, cyber, sciences, psychology, and more

   I also grew up feeling very alone.
-My introversion made it hard to approach new people, and my lack of self-awareness and social skills pushed away the people I DID know, but I overcame this, and learned ways to communicate what I want to say comfortably and effectively, and have people understand me better.
+My introversion made it hard to approach new people, and my lack of self-awareness and social skills pushed away the people I **did** know, but I overcame this, and learned ways to communicate what I want to say comfortably and effectively, and have people understand me better.
 I also had a revelation: I wasn't the only one going through this

   More and more people are encountering similar (or worse) isolation, loneliness, and conflict.
 But, as I've been watching the trends, I determined the source of *all* issues is how people are communicating; the solution is in mastering it, because once they do, people will be able to resolve conflicts quickly and easily, which leads to them growing connection and happy relationships, working together effectively, and bringing the world together